ConnAALL/darkSCOPE/README.md

 ./scripts/run_game.sh headless  # To run completely headless
 ```

-> Running with an attached virtual display
+> Running headless with an attached virtual display
 ```bash
 ./scripts/run_game.sh headless-vnc  # To run in the headless mode with a virtual display that can be accessed to
 ```